bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/getmempoolinfo.md

 - n: "→<br>`mempoolminfee`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "*Added in Bitcoin Core 0.12.0*<br><br>The total number of bytes in the transactions in the memory pool"
+  d: "*Added in Bitcoin Core 0.12.0*<br><br>The lowest fee per kilobyte paid by any transaction in the memory pool"

 {% enditemplate %}

 *Example from Bitcoin Core 0.12.0*